 Introduction

-The discrepant event of placing a red sponge in a red solution and having it turn blue is sure to capture your students' attention and stimulate a lively discussion of possible explanations.
+The discrepant event of placing a red sponge in a red solution and having it turn blue is sure to capture your students' attention.
+This will surely stimulate a lively discussion leading to a generation of possible hypotheses.

 Concepts